 That's when works ended and remained deadlocked until very recently.
 As far as we were able to establish, it's been on hold for legal reasons.
 Now the Turkish Housing Agency TOKI is finalising the construction contract once more, giving new contractors 550 days to deliver the 15,000-seat stadium tightly surrounded by housing and leisure.

 Nicknamed “The Great Altay”, this team indeed has some reasons to be considered great.
 First, it operates at the very heart of Izmir.
-Second, it won two Turkish Cups and was three times third in the Süper Lig.
+Second, it won two Turkish Cups and was third in the Süper Lig three times.
+It's a team with rich century-long history that has challenged the domination of Istanbul many times.
 That's a lot for a club currently in... fourth leage.
-But relax, they've just one promotion to the third tier (Lig 2.).
+But relax, they've just won promotion to the third tier (Lig 2.).

 Altay spent their long history as a club at the compact Alsancak Stadium, demolished in 2015 due to safety concerns.
 Since then it's been quite a struggle to get a new ground built there and works are yet to begin.
 There were even considerations of relocating the stadium but the community would thus lose the single only football field in central Izmir.